 - Output a variety of data about the moving object, not possible with other sensors

 The new ultra-compact, low-power SC1220 Series radio wave ranging sensors utilizes 60GHz frequency band and detects individual’s location and movement with very high accuracy and precision.

-The SC1220 series offers high-precision sensing using a 7GHz (57 ~ 64 GHz) bandwidth allows for the detection of a person’s location and very minute movements.
+The SC1220 series offers high-precision sensing using a 7GHz bandwidth (57 ~ 64 GHz frequency for transmitter) allows for the detection of a person’s location and very minute movements.
 These capabilities make them ideal for advanced applications such as operating appliances using hand gestures.
 Additionally, since radar sensors are not susceptible to environmental conditions such as temperature and light fluctuations, they can be used in smart home devices and a variety of applications.